Marciel032/FarmingSimulatorTelemetry/README.md

 - [ ] Support to FS22.
 - [ ] Read control cruise data.
 - [ ] Read buy and sell price from vehicle.
+- [ ] Create field indicate if is in vehicle
+- [ ] Improve de mod icon

 ## 💻 Prerequisites